Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Results

 \subsection{Disk and jet contributions to spin-down}

 Both the disk and the jets exert a torque on the BH.
 To understand why the MAD spins down to such a low value of spin and why it happens so quickly, we now decompose the total torque into its EM and hydrodynamic constituents, which we compute via the corresponding fluxes at the event horizon.
-We distinguish the jets from the disk using a cutoff condition on the magnetization, $\sigma\equiv 2p_{\rm mag}/\rho c^2 > 30$; in the simulations, we set the density floor, which limits the magnetization to $\max\sigma=50$.
+We distinguish the disk (from the jets) using a cutoff condition on the magnetization, $\sigma\equiv 2p_{\rm mag}/\rho c^2 < 30$; in the simulations, we set the density floor, which limits the magnetization in the polar regions to $\max\sigma=50$, see Appendix \ref{sec:appendix_floors} for more details.
 Here, $p_{\rm mag}$ is the magnetic pressure.
 Using the above condition, we find that, unsurprisingly, most of the electromagnetic (EM) flux escapes through the jets, and most of the hydrodynamic flux enters through the disk.
 To keep things simple, from now on, we will assign the torque by the jets to be the entire electromagnetic component and the torque by the disk to be the entire hydrodynamic component.
 We note that despite this naming convention, some ``jet'' magnetic field lines may connect to the BH through the disk.

 We plot specific angular momentum and energy fluxes vs.\ spin in Figure~\ref{fig:lin_ein}.
 Figure~\ref{fig:lin_ein}(a) shows that the NT disk (blue dashed line) supplies the BH the most angular momentum flux and energy flux at $a=-1$ and the least at $a=1$, and always supplies positive energy and angular momentum.
 The total MAD energy flux computed from our simulations, $e_{\rm MAD}$, is shown in red, where each data point corresponds to a simulation.
 We find that its hydrodynamic constituent remains roughly constant, $e_{\rm in, HD} \approx 0.97$, for all but the highest positive values of $a$.
 However, at such high values of $a$, it is the EM component that dominates $e_{\rm MAD}$.
 Figure~\ref{fig:lin_ein}(b) reveals that the hydrodynamic specific angular momentum (orange) supplied by the MAD is significantly less than that supplied by the NT disk.
-It is striking that $l_{\rm in, HD}$ remains roughly constant at $\approx 0.86$ for all values of $a$.
+The difference in angular momentum supply might be related to the strong magnetic fields efficiently transporting the disk angular momentum outwards, either within the disk or in the form of large-scale outflows (e.g., \citealt{blandford_hydromagnetic_1982}).
+Furthermore, Fig.~\ref{fig:Ang_Kep_drop} shows that the disk rotation becomes significantly sub-Keplerian, which can starve the BH of the hydrodynamic angular momentum.
+This sub-Keplerian rotation can be related to the vertical thickness of the disk but it is probably also related to the large scale field \citep{scepi_magnetic_2023}.